Randal Grichuk Player Props: Rockies vs. Brewers

 - Grichuk hit .259 with 21 doubles, three triples, 19 home runs and 24 walks.

-- Grichuk got a hit in 87 of 141 games a year ago, with multiple hits in 39 of those games.
+- Grichuk got a hit in 87 of 141 games last season, with multiple hits in 39 of those games.

+- Including the 141 games he played in last season, he hit a home run in 18 of them (12.8%), hitting a home run in 3.5% of his trips to the dish.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.